Deadly mosquito-borne diseases could threaten UK within decades, experts warn

 The government body has been conducting surveillance at seaports, airports and some motorway service stations, he said.

-Climate change is just one of many factors, including urbanization, land-use change, migration and globalization, driving the increase in vector-borne diseases in Britain, according to the study.
+Climate change is just one of many factors, including urbanisation, land-use change, migration and globalisation, driving the increase in vector-borne diseases in Britain, according to the study.

 (Reporting By Kieran Guilbert; Editing by Alex Whiting)